throwaway1973/fcop/COC.md

-# Fantasyland Institute Code Of Professionalism
+# Fantasyland Institute of Learning - Code Of Professionalism

 Copyright &copy; 2016 Fantasyland Institute of Learning.
 All Rights Reserved.